uselesstechjunks/generative_models_mle/docs/content/appendix1.md

 # Just Enough Calculus

 ## Differentiability
 Given a function, a useful inquiry regarding its nature is: what happens to the output of the function when we perturb the input slightly.
-The goal here is: assuming that the function doesn't behave crazily (i.e., we have some bound on how much it fluctuates for small-enough changes), we can establish certain properties of the functions that enables us to compute things that would otherwise be impossible.
+Concretely, considering additive perturbations, $x\mapsto x+\delta$, we check how much it affects the output, $f(x)\mapsto f(x+\delta)$.
+The goal here is: assuming that the function doesn't fluctuate drastically (i.e., we have some bound on how much it deviates for small-enough changes in the input), we can establish certain properties of the functions that enables us to compute things that otherwise would be impossible.

 ### Scalar Functions
-For scalar functions $f:\mathbb{R}\to\mathbb{R}$ (or $f:\mathbb{C}\to\mathbb{C}$), this is done by considering additive perturbations, $x\mapsto x+\delta$, and checking how much it affects the output, $f(x)\mapsto f(x+\delta)$.
-We quantify this by introducing a ratio (since it's possible to compute ratios with scalars) and computing its limit for infinitesimal perturbations:
+For scalar functions $f:\mathbb{R}\to\mathbb{R}$ (or $f:\mathbb{C}\to\mathbb{C}$), this is quantified by introducing a ratio (since it's possible to compute ratios with scalars) and pushing its limit to infinitesimal perturbations.
+When this limit exists, then we define

 $$
 df(x)\equiv f'(x)\equiv\mathop{\frac{d}{dx}}f:=\lim\limits_{\delta\to 0}\frac{f(x+\delta)-f(x)}{\delta}